shubsmastan/grocery-store-app/README.md

 ## Description

-This is an app created using React.js which allows emulates a simple shopping cart.
+This is an app created using React.js which emulates a simple shopping cart.
 It was an assignment created as part of the full-stack JavaScript pathway on [The Odin Project](https://www.theodinproject.com/).

 ## How It Was Made